CExA-project/cheat-sheet-for-kokkos/utilization.md

 #### Global fence

-Wait for any asynchronous operation that was running before this command to finish.
+Wait for any prior asynchronous operation to finish.

 ```cpp
 Kokkos::fence();